 Department of Neurology

-Associate Dean for Clinical Research and Faculty Development, COM
+Associate Dean for Clinical Research & Faculty Development, COM

 My areas of clinical research focus are in cerebrovascular disease, specifically:

 I have been investigating the role of various aPL in predicting stroke risk (initial and recurrent), having developed the Antiphospholipid Antibodies and Stroke Study Group (APASS).
 Currently, I am investigating the role of persistent positivity of several aPL (specifically antibodies to β2-glycoprotein-I, antiphosphatidylserine antibodies, and anticardiolipin antibodies) as a portfolio in predicting recurrent stroke and thrombo-occlusive events.
 A recently started project, funded by NHLBI, is investigating the role of various aPL in predicting pathologically proven cerebral infarction in a large cohort of aging individuals (at RUSH University), as well as looking at mechanism of infarction related to annexin resistence and relationship of aPL to intracranial large vessel atherosclerosis.

 a) Developing a protocol to study the use of hand-held devices (iPad, iPhone) for use in obtaining and interpreting acute head CT scans in acute stroke patients – determining the validity and reliability compared to the gold standard neuroradiology read on a desk top/work station.
 Long term goal is to develop the ability to conduct clinical stroke treatment trials using telemedicine at community/rural hospital sites.